-Another area where future work is planned is a more thorough investigation of the repair mechanisms used in combination with local lag.
+Currently we focus our work on a more thorough investigation of the repair mechanisms used in combination with local lag.
 It is especially tempting to employ the time warp approach for our 3D telecooperation application.
 However, before we are able to use time warp as an alternative to requesting states, we need to make sure that the complex algorithm of time warping and the overhead for regular state saves does not limit the fidelity of the application.